OSRelease¶

 combiner uses the following parsers to try to identify if the

-current host is installed with a “Red Hat Enterprise Linux” system.
+current host is installed with a “Red Hat Enterprise Linux” (RHEL) system.

-TODO: The lists of keywords to identify NON-RHEL system of each sub-combiners are based on our current knowledge, and maybe not sufficient.
-It needs to be updated timely according to new found Linux distributions.
+The lists of keywords to identify NON-RHEL system of each sub-combiners are based on our current knowledge, and may be not sufficient.
+It needs to be updated timely according to new found Linux Distributions.

 Must-install packages for minimum installed RHEL system.